 The leaders of that global consultancy firm didn’t believe in the feminine as a winning strategy.
 How could they possibly work differently!
 Overworking was a real sign of strength and power for them, that’s what successful men do, right?

 The feminine principle is gentle and does things with humility.
 The feminine protects life and believes there’s enough for everyone.
 The feminine is about trusting a deep knowledge of what is ‘enough’ and so avoiding overwork.
 (We all have that ability if we listen carefully.)
 The reason women are held back is not only about the work/family narrative or flexible working hours or breast milk shipping policies.

-The unspoken truth is that society does not yet believe the feminine way of doing things can be good - good for business, good for media and good for everyone in society #EachforEqual.
+The unspoken truth is that society does not yet believe feminine traits can be good – good for business, good for media and good for everyone in society #EachforEqual.
 This is a deeply rooted system flaw which will only change when both men and women recognise it.
-When we all understand that gender issues are not about competition (men vs women), but about collaboration - then it becomes easier for everyone to work together to change things.
-When we stop pointing fingers and learn to appreciate each other's natural talents everybody wins.
+When we all understand that gender issues are not about competition (men vs women), but about collaboration – then it becomes easier for everyone to work together to change things.
+When we stop pointing fingers and learn to appreciate each other’s natural talents everybody wins.